KatouMegumi-osu/wine-tkg-git/README.md

+welp, wine tkg confugured for osu! low latency audio with pipewire-pulse.

+credits: gonx, hwsmm, openglfreak for patches.

+ThePooN for being a martyr of osu! on Linux.

 # Wine to rule them all !

 ## PLEASE DO NOT REPORT BUGS ENCOUNTERED WITH THIS AT WINEHQ OR VALVESOFTWARE, REPORT HERE INSTEAD !